-To find out how to make this fashion magic happen, we spoke to Renée Strauss, star of the one-time TLC reality show Brides of Beverly Hills, set in her eponymous couture bridal salon, who also recently launched Wedaways, a full-service hub for lavish destination weddings and honeymoons.
-So you know this woman knows luxury.
+To find out how to make this fashion magic happen, we spoke to Renée Strauss, star of the one-time TLC reality show Brides of Beverly Hills, set in her eponymous couture bridal salon, who also recently launched Wedaways, a full-service hub for lavish destination weddings and honeymoons (this woman knows luxury).

-To start, we chose four dresses priced near $250 (they range from $226 to $275) and asked Renée to give them a close look.
-Then, we asked her how to use hair, makeup, accessories and other styling tricks to turn a cheap wedding dress into a wedding-day wonder.
+We chose four dresses priced near $250 and asked Renée to give them a close look.
+Then, we asked her how to use hair, makeup, accessories, and other styling tricks to turn a cheap wedding dress into a wedding-day wonder.

-And bottom line, if you are willing to overlook any faults the dress may have, and still long to buy it, get a price quote to alter it to fit.
+If you are willing to overlook any faults the dress may have and still long to buy it, get a price quote to alter it to fit.
 Because a well-fitting garment will always look better than an ill-fitting garment, even if the ill-fitting garment is five times the cost.

 The most important takeaway from all of this?
 Your dress, no matter the price, should make you feel incredible.
 So if you find something that's $50 and fits you perfectly off the rack, enjoy.
 You'll look gorgeous and feel confident on your wedding day, and your bank account will thank you!